High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Numerical discretization

 We also introduce the following finite element spaces

 where $\mathbb{Q}_{r}$ is the space of polynomials of degree $r$ in each coordinate direction.
-We then denote by $\boldsymbol{\varphi}_{i}(\mathbf{x})$ the basis functions for the space $\mathbf{V}_{r}$ and by $\psi_i(\mathbf{x})$ the basis functions for the space $Q_{r}$, the finite element spaces chosen for the discretization of the discharge and of the free-surface height (as well as the concentration of the chemical species), respectively, so that
+We then denote by $\boldsymbol{\varphi}_{i}(\bm{x})$ the basis functions for the space $\mathbf{V}_{r}$ and by $\psi_{i}(\bm{x})$ the basis functions for the space $Q_{r}$, the finite element spaces chosen for the discretization of the discharge and of the free-surface elevation (as well as the tracer concentration), respectively, so that

-The shape functions correspond to the products of Lagrange interpolation polynomials for the support points of $\rpth{r + 1}$-order Gauss-Lobatto quadrature rule in each coordinate direction.
-Notice that, while equal polynomial degrees have been used for the discretization of the free-surface and discharge variables, the implementation framework would easily allow to use a higher polynomial degree for the discharge if required by specific applications.

-Furthermore, it is important to remark that the total fluid depth $h$ is not expanded in terms of the basis functions, but rather computed only at the quadrature nodes using the second equation in \eqref{eq:imex_shw}.
-This allows us to use non-polynomial representations of the bathymetry.
-We will further discuss this point in Sections \ref{ssec:lake_at_rest_pert} and \ref{ssec:channel_friction}.
+The shape functions correspond to the products of Lagrange interpolation polynomials for the support points of $\rpth{r + 1}$-order Gauss--Legendre--Lobatto quadrature rule in each coordinate direction.
+It is important to remark that the total water depth $h$ is not expanded in terms of the basis functions, but rather computed only at the quadrature nodes using the second equations in \eqref{eq:imex_shw}.
+This allows us to use non-polynomial representations of the bathymetry and to preserve well-balancing.

-Given these definitions, the algebraic system for the continuity equation \eqref{eq:imex_shw} at each stage reads as follows:
+Given these definitions, the algebraic system for the continuity equation \eqref{eq:imex_shw} at each stage reads as follows